TUBAME/tubame.github.io/README.md

-This repositry is managed TUBAME's community site.
+This is a repository to provide a community page using the GitHub Pages.
-Each tool's documentations are managed by their repositories.